 The Animal Justice Party was established in 2009 in response to growing public concern over the abuse, harm and mistreatment of non-human animals across Australia.
 The party aims to give a political voice to animals, to pursue the vital issues of animal protection through Australia’s political system and to encourage political parties to adopt animal-friendly policies.

 We have a plan to stop factory farming, live export, companion and domestic animal abuse, and the exploitation of animals for sport and entertainment.
 Our MPs, members, and volunteers lobby for tougher animal protection laws and increased penalties for convicted animal abusers.
-Together we fight for better regulations around the trade of companion animals and advocate for better education and awareness of the treatment of animals.
+Together we fight for better regulations around companion animals and advocate for better education and awareness of the treatment of animals.

-Together, all members of the Animal Justice Party believe in the in core principles of Kindness, Equality, Rationality and Non-violence.
+Together, all members of the Animal Justice Party believe in the core principles of Kindness, Equality, Rationality and Non-violence.
 We believe it is our duty to take the ethical path and create a humane national identity by building a society in which both animals and people – including First Nations people, people of colour, immigrants, those living with disability, LGBTQI+ people and those from all class backgrounds – are free to live out their lives as they choose.

 We understand the way to do this is to support sustainable and ethical practices that raise the status of animals, strengthen our economy, lower our healthcare costs and ensure we create a bright future for our animals and our children.